 A good logo is important to create a connection with consumers.
 They will see it and in the future, they may remember it and associate it with a good product or service to use again, which may lead to brand loyalty.
 A good logo separates businesses from the competition during this era when consumer’s eyes are constantly barraged with logos and ads.

 Unfortunately, not every product or service is endowed with a well-designed logo.
 The usual dichotomy is that consumers associate good products with their product branding and will continually buy those products.
 There is, however, an uncommon circumstance a good product or service will be destined to fail.
 The following are examples of five scenarios where the designer and the client have failed each other.
 So that there is no failure, it is better to learn more about logo design and make a memorable logo that will help your brand not to fail.
 It creates a misguided perception of the company and its service.
 The designer and the client both have a part in creating a hideous, clumsily researched logo.
 The following are examples of five scenarios where the designer and the client have failed each other.

 Accidental Group Affiliation

 The first logo comes from K.K.
 Kingston LTD, suppliers of industrial materials in New Guinea.
-When they started making sales in the United States, many customers were put off by the logo’s similarity to racist group the Ku Klux Klan (KKK).
+When they started making sales in the United States, many customers were put off by the logo’s similarity to the racist group the Ku Klux Klan (KKK).
 The anti-sentiment from the customers inspired the company to change its logo and is currently under construction.
 Remember when designing a logo to make it appear to be associated with a controversial group.

 This logo comes from Kids Exchange, a second-hand store specializing in buying, selling, and trading children’s goods.
 The problem with this logo is that without the proper spacing, it appears to say ‘kid sex change’.
 Most parents might get the wrong idea and think this is some kind of surgical alteration clinic.
 Needless to say, the sign has been dealt with; but the website, however, still reads “kidsexchange.net”.